-If you die before age 75, income payments tax free to your beneficiaries, provided the benefits are designated within 2 years of your death, or the Scheme Administrator becoming aware of your death, if later.
+If you die before age 75, income payments tax free to your beneficiaries, provided the benefits are designated within two years of your death, or the Scheme Administrator becoming aware of your death, if later.
+Note that there is an exception to the two-year rule, where death occurs before age 75 and the deceased was already in drawdown, then funds can be designated to beneficiary drawdown at any time, and still be tax-free.

 If you die from age 75 onwards, income payments are taxable at your beneficiary's marginal rate of income tax.
 No inheritance tax is normally payable.